-We tested the proposed functional neural network, as described in Section \ref{sec:architectures} with the same specifications as in the simulation study, and compared it to the EEGNet with its default choice of hyperparameters as suggested by \cite{lawhern2018}.
+We tested the proposed functional neural network, as described in Section \ref{sec:architectures} with the same specifications as in the simulation study, and compared it to the EEGNet with its default choice of hyperparameters as suggested by Lawhern et~al. \yrcite{lawhern2018}.
 However, to account for the different degrees of complexity of the EEG data, we chose to use different numbers of filters in the convolutional layers.
-For the classic approach with 4 classes (corresponding to the 4 different imaginary movements), we tested two models with 5 + 10 and 3 + 12 filters, respectively, and denote these models by FNN(5, 10) and FNN(3, 12).
-These models have 2,344 and 1,564 trainable weights, which is slightly less than the 2,526 trainable parameters of the EEGNet.
-For the sliding windows approach with 7 classes, we increased the number of filters to 40 + 20 and 5 + 10.
-In this setting, we get models with 19,767 and 2,497 trainable weights compared to 2,783 for the EEGNet (with 7 classes).
+For the classic approach with 4 classes (corresponding to the 4 different imaginary movements), we tested models with 40 + 20, 5 + 10, 3 + 12 and 20 filters, respectively, and denote these models by FNN(40, 20), FNN(5, 10), FNN(3, 12) and FNN(20).
+Further, we used an F-MLP with a single hidden layer of 20 functional neurons.
+The numbers of parameters are displayed in Table \ref{tab:real_data_results_classic}.
+For the sliding window approach with 7 classes, we similarly used the models FNN(40, 20), FNN(5, 10), FNN(20) and FNN(40), with their according number of parameters displayed in Table \ref{tab:real_data_results_sliding}.

 For the classic approach, we used windows between the cue onset ($t=2\,s$) and the disappearance of the fixation cross ($t=6\,s$).
-We split each recording into 80\% train and 20\% test data, which corresponds to 230 and 58 windows each.
-We trained the proposed FNN and the EEGNet with 250 batches of size 32 to distinguish between the four classes (left hand, right hand, feet, tongue).
-In total 8000 samples were used, which means that each of the 230 training windows was used approximately 35 times.
+We trained the proposed FNN and the EEGNet with 2,250 batches of size 32 to distinguish between the four classes (left hand, right hand, feet, tongue).
+In total 72,000 samples were used, which means that each of the 288 training windows was used 250 times.